Transfer of credits

 Any oral or written information about a transfer of credits given in advance, before the grades achieved are known and an assessment has been made, is not legally binding and therefore not subject to appeal.

-The Student Registry Unit is not able to give advance decisions on credit transfers.
-However, the Student Registry Unit can provide information on how many foreign credits correspond to Swedish credits, if you want to be sure that you are studying full time.
+The University is not able to give advance decisions on credit transfers.
+However, the Student Registry Unit can provide information on how many foreign credits correspond to Swedish credits.

 Applications can take up to three months to process.
 You should therefore apply in good time before planning to use the credit transfer.